tomevans1122/Machine-Learning/README.md

 | Decision Tree regression  | 0.3940        |   0.9823         |
 | Random Forrest regression | 0.3568        |   0.9840         |

+When considering the best value for 0 and 1 for MSE and r-squared respectively, the results are clear.
+Both non-linear models yield similar results, however the Random Forrest Regression is significantly more computationally expensive.
+However, there are many variables to take into account with these models and further analysis will improve my understanding of the use of these models.

 ## Further Analysis